All in One View

 Creating a linelist and tagging columns

-Once the data is loaded and cleaned, we can convert the cleaned case data into a linelist object using linelist package, as in the below code chunk.
+Once the data is loaded and cleaned, we can convert the cleaned case data into a linelist object using the linelist package, as in the code chunk below.

 R